wasabepeanut/tietoturva_repository/h4 Johnny Tables.md

 Prevention
 - To prevent these attacks and to improve the security measures, common security measures that might seem obvious should not be ignored
 - Logging the user logins, individually implementing permissions on specific operations and making sure confidential data is secured and not on public servers to minimize and possibly prevent these attacks.
+(OWASP)

 ## Security Misconfiguration